 Website optimization and the user experience directly translate into your online business success.
 Load time affects your bottom line.
 On average a consumer will only wait 3 seconds for a shopping page to load.
 Google has indicated site speed is one of the signals used by its algorithm to rank pages.
 Additionally, a slow page means the search engine spiders can crawl fewer pages increasing Google’s budget and negatively affecting your indexation.

 Having an optimized website means higher ranking and increased exposure.
 More people will become familiar with your brand and products.

-Optimized webpages bring paying customers to your doorstep.
+Optimized web pages bring paying customers to your doorstep.
 When a customer is looking for your products or services the search for keywords relating to your business.
-An optimized webpage brings your listing up first.
+An optimized website brings your listing up first.

 Mobile vs. Desktop – Does it really matter?

 For the first time in history, more users last month accessed the web from mobile devices like smartphones and tablets than they did from desktops or notebooks.
 According to data released by StatCounter.
 51.3% of all web visits in October 2016 came from mobile devices compared to 48.7% of visits from traditional computing platforms.

 This is an impressive transition considering the first iPhone was introduced in 2007 and mobile internet usage didn’t even approach 30% until 2013.